EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 1. [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) - an
    extension to [OAuth 2.0](https://tools.ietf.org/html/rfc6749)

+> Service providers should ensure that a proper authorisation model is put in
+> place: if [low assurance](#identity-assurance) accounts, like those coming
+> from social media identity providers, are granted access without any vetting,
+> it may lead to an abuse of their service.

 Regardless of which of the two protocols you are going to use, you need to provide the following information to connect your service to EGI Check-in: